redis/docs/content/operate/rs/networking/cluster-lba-setup.md

 Other ports are shown in the list of [RS network ports]({{< relref "/operate/rs/networking/port-configurations.md" >}}).

 {{< note >}}
-Sticky, secured connections are needed only for RS admin console service (provided on port 8443).
+Sticky, secured connections are needed only for the Redis Enterprise Cluster Manager UI, provided on port 8443.

 - Certain LBAs provide specific logic to close idle connections.
 Either disable this feature or make sure the applications connecting to Redis use reconnection logic.
-- Make sure the LB is fast enough to resolve connections between two clusters or applications that are connected to Redis databases through LB.
+- Make sure the load balancer is fast enough to resolve connections between two clusters or applications that are connected to Redis databases through a load balancer.
-- Choose the standard LB which is commonly used in your environment so that you have easy access to in-house expertise for troubleshooting issues.
+- Choose the standard load balancer which is commonly used in your environment so that you have easy access to in-house expertise for troubleshooting issues.
 {{< /note >}}

-### RS cluster configuration
+### Configure Redis Enterprise cluster

-There are certain recommended settings within the cluster that guarantee a flawless connectivity experience for applications and admin users when they access the cluster through a Load Balancer.
+There are certain recommended settings within the cluster that guarantee a flawless connectivity experience for applications and admin users when they access the cluster through a load balancer.

 {{< note >}}
 - Run the `rladmin` commands directly on the cluster.